Beauty and the Beast (1983 film)

 Beauty and the Beast (Skønheden og udyret) is a 1983 Danish drama film written and directed by Nils Malmros.
 The film stars Line Arlien-Søborg as a sexually active 16-year-old and Jesper Klein as the father who struggles to accept his daughter's relationships with boys as well as his own jealousy.
 Malmros, who had worked with the young Arlien-Søborg on his coming-of-age drama, Tree of Knowledge, wrote the role of the daughter specifically for her.

-Plot summary

-The film follows 16-year-old Kirsten, a confident and curious teenager exploring her emerging sexuality.
-Her relationships with various boys become a source of tension with her father, a schoolteacher, who finds himself torn between his protective instincts and a growing, uncomfortable jealousy.
-As their emotional conflict intensifies, the film examines the complexities of adolescence, parental boundaries, and the pain of growing apart.
-Set in a quiet Danish town, Beauty and the Beast offers a psychologically nuanced portrait of a father-daughter relationship strained by love, independence, and identity.